chef-boneyard/campfire-stories/README.md

 On the BJC Windows workstation:
 1. `git clone https://github.com/chef-cft/campfire-stories`
+2. `cd campfire-stories`
-2. `./storytime.ps1 DEMO_NAME`
+3. `./storytime.ps1 DEMO_NAME`
   * ex: `./storytime.ps1 wannacry`
   * Windows requires an extra parameter for the winrm password: `./storytime.ps1 wannacry -password SUPER_SECRET`
-3. Check Nodes/Compliance after the instance are created
+4. Check Nodes/Compliance after the instance are created
-4. DEMOTIME
+5. DEMOTIME
   * Remediate by publishing changes through workflow with `delivery review`

 # Contributing

 If you wish to add an additional demo story, first create the directory it will live under.
 This can be done with `chef generate cookbook DEMO_NAME`.
 You will need to remove the `.delivery` directory, unless you plan to customize the build cookbook.
 See `wannacry` for an example.  *NOTE* It is very important that you set the `job_dispatch` version to `v1` in `config.json`.
 BJC utilizes build nodes exclusivly and `v2` jobs will appear to hang indefinately.

-Next, you will need to copy `bootstrap.ps1`, `userdata.dtx`, and `knife.rb` from either the windows or linux example,  whichever is appropriate for your demo.
+Next, you will need to copy `bootstrap.ps1`, `user-data.dtsx`, and `knife.rb` from either the windows or linux example,  whichever is appropriate for your demo.
 Then you will need to edit the cookbook to set the initial state of your demo.
 Finally,  create a readme describing the talk track and any remediation steps necessary.

 ## Custom build cookbook